helidon-sockshop/sockshop/README.md

 Assuming you deployed the application to a local Kubernetes cluster, you should be able to access the home page for the application by pointing your browser to http://localhost:30001/.

+You should then be able to browse product catalog, add products to shopping cart, log in as an existing test user (username: `user`, password: `pass`) or register as a new user, place an order, browse order history, etc.

 Once you are finished, you can clean up the environment by executing

 ```bash